Learning-Augmented Decentralized Online Convex Optimization in Networks: Problem Formulation

 $\bullet$ \textbf{Temporal cost $c_t^v(x_t^v,x_{t-1}^v)$:} It couples the two temporal-adjacent actions of a single agent $v$ and represents the effect of temporal interactions to smooth actions over time.

 $\bullet$ \textbf{Spatial cost $s^{(v,u)}_t(x_t^v,x_t^u)$:} It is incurred if an edge exists between two agents $v$ and $u$, capturing the loss due to unaligned actions of two connected agents.

 This formulation applies directly to many real-world applications \cite{Decentralized_SOCO_YihengLin_Adam_ICML_2022_pmlr-v162-lin22c}.
 For example, in geo-distributed cloud resource management, each data center is an agent whose server provisioning decision (i.e., the number of on/off servers) incurs a node cost that captures its local operational cost \cite{SOCO_DynamicRightSizing_Adam_Infocom_2011_LinWiermanAndrewThereska}.
 The temporal cost penalizes frequent servers on/off to avoid excessive wear-and-tear (a.k.a., switching costs) \cite{SOCO_DynamicRightSizing_Adam_Infocom_2011_LinWiermanAndrewThereska}.
 Meanwhile, each data center's decision results in an environmental footprint (e.g., carbon emission and water consumption) \cite{Shaolei_Water_SpatioTemporal_GLB_TCC_2018_7420641}.
 Thus, the added spatial cost mitigates inequitable environmental impacts in different locations to achieve environmental justice, which is a crucial consideration in many corporates' Environmental, Social, and Governance (ESG) strategies \cite{Facebook_SustainabilityReport_2021}.
-We provide more details about the modeling of this application in the appendix, where we also describe and experiment with another application to decentralized battery management for sustainable computing.
+In Section~\ref{sec:application_example}, we provide more modeling details, and explore two other applications: decentralized battery management for sustainable computing and multi-product dynamic pricing.